m3dwards/longmynd.org/content/sites/long-mynd.md

 sensitivities:
   - sensitivity: "There is a new main PG bottom landing field, marked as PG2 on the map.
-PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings only, no deliberate top to bottoms! "
+PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings' only, no deliberate top to bottoms! "
   - sensitivity: Black Knoll at the south end of the ridge – usually from October to end January shooting may take place on and below the hill during which